 If you’re insured and bonded.

-If you carry lawn care insurance, or you are bonded for projects, this makes you much more attractive to clients as a legitimate business than it does if you do not carry insurance.
+If you carry lawn care insurance, landscaping insurance, or you are bonded for projects, this makes you much more attractive to clients as a legitimate business than it does if you do not carry insurance.
 Think about it for a second.
 Suppose your high-powered lawnmower throws a rock into a window of one of your clients, shattering it.
 You want to be able to get your client’s window fixed right away, right?
 While you can probably cover a broken window without too much trouble, carrying your own insurance helps just in case your riding lawnmower runs amok and busts off all the sprinkler heads in your client’s front yard.

 Think about pricing for your clients based on the frequency they want their lawn mowed, because the more you have to cut the yard, the more expensive it is for the client.
 This also has to do with geography, because grass grows more slowly in Alaska than it does in Alabama.
 Many clients in the South expect their yards to get cut every week, because if they aren’t, their yard will quickly overtake them.